-For Graduate School admissions information, please see https://gradschool.utk.edu/admissions/.
-Specifics about application to the SEO program can be found in this handbook and at: https://haslam.utk.edu/management/phd/strategy-entrepreneurship-organizations.
+For Graduate School admissions information, please see Office of Graduate Admissions - The Graduate School (utk.edu).
+Specifics about application to the SEO program can be found in this handbook and at: Ph.D. in Strategy, Entrepreneurship, & Organizations: Management & Entrepreneurship - Haslam College of Business (utk.edu).

 Admission to the SEO program is open to qualified holders of bachelor's and/or master's degrees from accredited colleges and universities.
 Applicants are encouraged to apply from any field of study.
 Admission is largely based on the applicant's record, overall standing compared with other applicants, and the target number of new students to be admitted to the program in a given year.
 We consider an applicant's prior academic experience, work experience, scholarly potential, and connection to faculty research topics.
 Additional qualities include an inquiring mind, tenacity, the ability to learn, a commitment to an intellectually-demanding program of study, and a desire for a research career as a faculty member after the Ph.D.